 Just about every state, besides for New Hampshire and Virginia, requires car insurance.
-But it can be expensive.
+But insuring a car can be expensive.
 This can make it hard for those with a low or no income to afford it.
 It might even seem downright impossible to get coverage if you’re in this situation.
 This may force you to consider the possibility of not driving at all.

 Fortunately, there are ways that you can get the coverage that you need.
 Some states offer programs for low-income individuals to get insurance.
 There are also ways to make your auto coverage cheaper.
 For example, taking advantage of discounts is a good way to lower your rates.
 Selecting the right provider is also a key step to getting more affordable coverage.